hashicorp/terraform-provider-google/website/docs/r/migration_center_preference_set.html.markdown

 * `commitment_plan` -
   (Optional)
   Commitment plan to consider when calculating costs for virtual machine insights and recommendations.
 If you are unsure which value to set, a 3 year commitment plan is often a good value to start with.
-   Possible values:
+Possible values: `COMMITMENT_PLAN_UNSPECIFIED`, `COMMITMENT_PLAN_NONE`, `COMMITMENT_PLAN_ONE_YEAR`, `COMMITMENT_PLAN_THREE_YEARS`
-   COMMITMENT_PLAN_UNSPECIFIED
-  COMMITMENT_PLAN_NONE
-  COMMITMENT_PLAN_ONE_YEAR
-  COMMITMENT_PLAN_THREE_YEARS

 * `sizing_optimization_strategy` -
   (Optional)
   Sizing optimization strategy specifies the preferred strategy used when extrapolating usage data to calculate insights and recommendations for a virtual machine.
 If you are unsure which value to set, a moderate sizing optimization strategy is often a good value to start with.
-   Possible values:
+Possible values: `SIZING_OPTIMIZATION_STRATEGY_UNSPECIFIED`, `SIZING_OPTIMIZATION_STRATEGY_SAME_AS_SOURCE`, `SIZING_OPTIMIZATION_STRATEGY_MODERATE`, `SIZING_OPTIMIZATION_STRATEGY_AGGRESSIVE`
-   SIZING_OPTIMIZATION_STRATEGY_UNSPECIFIED
-  SIZING_OPTIMIZATION_STRATEGY_SAME_AS_SOURCE
-  SIZING_OPTIMIZATION_STRATEGY_MODERATE
-  SIZING_OPTIMIZATION_STRATEGY_AGGRESSIVE

 * `compute_engine_preferences` -
   (Optional)